-I help introverted entrepreneurs stand out (and show up) with words, so you can make your audience feel deeply seen and heard–while you stay home in your comfy pants.
+I help business owners stand out (and show up) with words, so you can make your audience feel deeply seen and heard–even while you stay home in your comfy pants.

 First, I’d order a chai tea with honey, and with my hands wrapped around the warm mug, I’d lean in and start talking.

 Seven years ago, only a few weeks into my second maternity leave, I opened an online cloth diaper shop—it launched within four months.
 Soon I was teaching cloth diapering workshops to moms who wanted the process simplified and writing blogs educating them about how to make it work.
 Through conversations and listening to their questions, I realized that like me, these moms wanted easy-to-understand, trustworthy information on green living.

 Recognizing that writing was where my passions lay, after two years I closed the doors to my online shop, and my blog, Green Moms Collective was born.

 This is where I fell in love with content marketing.

 My blog was a side-hustle from my day job teaching elementary school.
 Through it, I worked with brands and businesses around North America, to manage their influencer campaigns, host twitter parties, write content, and eventually running multiple green beauty social media accounts—taking beautiful flat lay photos and writing content that captured their audiences.

 Looking back, I’m in awe of the tired mom who had the nerve to step into the entrepreneurial world with a teaching degree as her background.
 It’s served me well.
 I’m a knowledge-seeker and question-asker who is proud to have earned my marketing know-how through years of experience serving clients in North America and beyond.